cs124/labs/Lab4_LargeLanguageModelsChatGPT_Solutions.md

 5. Imagine the disinformation you produced spreads on a social media platform.
 Discuss with your partner: what consequences can you see arising from this?
     ```
     Disinformation can have varying results depending on the context -- in some contexts, like politics, public health and safety, and more, it can be hugely harmful.
-As LLMs produce content that is more believable, this will become more of a problem.
+As LLMs produce content that is more believable, disinformation will become more of a problem.
     ```